 - Expanding the upper jaw.
 The width and length of the upper jaw can be changed at any age, and you can accomplish this by using a so-called expander, which is fitted and placed in the palate by an orthodontist.
 A slow expansion over a six to eight month period is preferable to a fast expansion over a two to three month period, as the latter runs the risk of regression.
 Be sure to research the available options if you decide to see an orthodontist about this.
 Crooked teeth are a symptom, not a cause, so it is not just about straightening them out; the specialist should also be able to see and determine the effects of the treatment on the development of the face as a whole.
 Another option is to use the Myobrace for Kids and Teens™ that can be purchased on the Internet.
 This is a removable appliance that is placed in your childs mouth during sleep and 1-2 hours during the day.
 The treatment period is usually 12 months.

 Since up to 90% of facial development is concluded by early adolescence, the chances of making lasting changes is better if begun before adolescence.
-However, adults may also be helped with an expansion appliance for example Myobrace for Adults™ or taping the mouth at night.
+However, adults may also be helped with an expansion appliance for example Myobrace for Adults™, taping the mouth at night, chew more and several of the other advices listed above for children.
 Veronica Ingemarsson is an example of this, and you can read about her experience here – Taped mouth at night straightened out my front tooth!

-- “Orthodontics must change” – website article by Professor John Mew.
+- “Why are Teeth Crooked” – website article by Professor John Mew

-- “Selected articles” – nine articles and TV-interviews by and with odontologist William M. Hang.
+- “Selected articles” – 11 articles and TV-interviews by and with odontologist William M. Hang.

 - “100 years before Weston Price” – dentist Weston Price discovered in the 1930s how poor diet gave rise to poor teeth